julienbonnet50/datasetGenerator/README.md

 datasetGenerator is dataset generic generator with any types and any level of nest made in scala 2.12.

+It will firstly generate a schema, depending on type mentionned and level of nest required.
+Then generate for every field of any types a random value.

+You can use /dataset/datasetArgs/conf.scala to set your configurations and just launch the spark-shell after checked all prerequired.

+If you are on windows you can just double-click on **spark-shell-3.4.2-launcher.bat**
 ## Prerequis

 Download Spark (currently working with *Spark 3.4.2*)